-In this study, the AHI calculations have been updated to reflect the results of additional geotechnical and environmental studies.
+The AHI calculations have been updated from earlier studies to reflect the results of additional geotechnical and environmental work.
 Mitigation alternatives and cost figures are also updated.
-The unmitigated AHI figure for the current East Lynn Canal alignment is now 288, and for the West Lynn Canal alignment it is 101.
+The unmitigated AHI figure for the current East Lynn Canal alignment is now 291, and for the West Lynn Canal alignment it is 102.

-The unmitigated AHI figures for both alignments fall in the high or very high category, but are in the middle of the range for highways operated with good safety records in avalanche terrain.
+The unmitigated AHI figures for both alignments fall in the high or very high category, but are within the range for highways operated with good safety records in avalanche terrain.